FAQS - The Support We Offer

 How do I become a Union member?

-To become a member of SWU you can simply opt-in* either online or telephone the administration office.
-From 1 October, 2015 there will be an annual fee of up to £20 for SWU membership.
+To become a member of SWU you can simply opt-in either online or telephone the administration office.
+There is an annual fee of up to £20 (depending on employment status) for SWU membership.

 The appointment system